Zogoo/computer_simulator/README.md

 # Challenges & Solution
-I have could see following main challenges from this "coding challenge".
+I could see following main challenges from this "coding challenge".
+You always can assume and imagine future usage or wanted to add your shiny ideas.
+But If it's not in requirement it might be become useless time and resources.
-You always can assume and imagine future usage or you wanted to add your shiny ideas, But I would like to stick my solution as prototype version which able to explain my idea and bring visibility when we have discussion about further issues and missing point.
+For that perspective, I would like to stick my solution as prototype version which able to explain my idea and bring visibility.
+Top of that we have discussion about further issues and missing point of my solution.
-Even do you missed lot of cases main design should be change drastically or requires rewrite it again.
+Even do, when you missed lot of corner cases.
+The main design should not require drastical changes or rewrite.
 1. Stack memory data structure
   Since structure of instruction is not complex and complicated I could use simple array.
 2. Logic